hsf-training/hsf-training-ml-webpage/_episodes/03-code_example.md

 teaching: 5
 exercises: 10
 questions:
-- "What is machine learning?"
+- "How do you use the sci-kit learn and tensorflow packages for machine learning?"
-- "What role does machine learning have in particle physics?"
-- "What should I do if I want to get good at machine learning?"
 objectives:
-- "Discuss the general learning task in machine learning."
-- "Provide examples of machine learning in particle physics."
-- "Give resources to people who want to become proficient in machine learning."
+- "Train a support vector machine for classification."
+- "Train a random forest for classification."
+- "Train a simple neural network for classification."
 keypoints:
-- "In general, machine learning is about designing a function $$f$$ such that $$y=f(x)$$ fits a dataset $$(x_i,y_i)$$.
-The domain and range of $$f$$ aren't necessarily real numbers: in fact, they are often much more complicated."
-- "Machine learning has many applications in particle physics."
-- "If you want to become proficient in machine learning, you need to practice."
+- "The basic features of sci-kit learn and tensorflow are very simple to use."
+- "To perform more sophisticated model construction, one should carefully read the textbook."
 ---

 The data set we will be using for this example is the titanic dataset from kaggle.
+The goal of this task is to predict whether or not somebody survived on the titanic based on their attributes.
+The data is thus as follows:

+* $$x_i$$ A vector consisting of age, sex, ticket class, number of siblings/spouses aboard the titanic, number of parents/children on the titanic, ticket number, passenger fare, cabin number, and port of embarkation.
+* $$y_i$$ A number representing survival (0=no and 1=yes).

+We will examine 3 different machine learning models $$f$$ for classification: the support vector classifier (SVC) the random forest (RF) and the fully connected neural network (NN).
 Data can be downloaded at https://www.kaggle.com/c/titanic/data.

 There are two files we'll need: `train.csv` and `test.csv`.
 We will configure our model $$f$$ on `train.csv` and then evaluate its performance on `test.csv`.
 This is standard protocol in machine learning: it is possible that a model $$f$$ might work really well for modelling some training data $$(x_i,y_i)$$ (think of a very high order polynomial wiggling through every data point), but it may not generalize well to new data points.
 Thus we always train our model on one subset of $$(x_i, y_i)$$ and evaluate on another subset of $$(x_i, y_i)$$; this allows us to ensure that our model is not overfitting.